Employment brings so much more than a paycheck.

 Once Sherryl was ready for employment, she joined PRIDE Industries’ proposal department as part of a five-month paid internship —also funded by generous donors.
 Right away, Sherryl impressed her coworkers with her excellent work ethic, and at the end of her internship, she was offered a full-time position as a proposal development assistant.

-Brandon took his first step towards building a career.
+Chelsea took her first step towards building a career.